Exploring Compositional Generalization (in COGS/ReCOGS_pos) by Transformers using Restricted Access Sequence Processing (RASP): Appendix

 Note, a proof of concept character level Restricted Access Sequence Processing model was done with a decoder loop (unlike word-level solution above, it was a sketch so did not limit to strictly causal operations which just require more careful indexing -- using the value at the separator or the end of a word instead of pooling the same value to all letters in a word for example).
 Note that this one did not cover translating sentences in general into ReCOGS unlike the word-level solution as it is tedious and redundant but the core operations are possible and the author believes any solution at the word level can be mapped to a solution in character level tokens (out of scope for this paper to prove it).

 Since it is a separate problem and adds a lot of complexity without bringing anything to bear on the main questions of the paper, I left a full implementation to the word-level tokens which were simpler and ran faster.
-The difference is one uses a similar approach started at \footnote{\begin{footnotesize}\href{https://github.com/willy-b/learning-rasp/blob/63f0df56339b81dd24fe1fd31576f3ae02b97763/other-examples/decoder-loop-example-parse-into-recogs-style-variables.rasp\#L2}{https://github.com/willy-b/learning-rasp/blob/63f0df56339b81dd24fe1fd31576f3ae02b97763/other-examples/decoder-loop-example-parse-into-recogs-style-variables.rasp\#L2} \end{footnotesize}} to assign all the letters in each word an index.
+The difference is one uses a similar approach started at \footnote{\begin{footnotesize}See the other-examples/decoder-loop-example-parse-into-recogs-style-variables.rasp file.\end{footnotesize}} to assign all the letters in each word an index.

 Word indices can be assigned using RASP to count separators occurring prior to each sequence location like:

 (we also zero out the word index for the separators themselves)

 \begin{tiny}